13 Point Checklist for Evaluating A College Athletic Program Beyond Playing Time

 As we recognize the amazing work of health professions throughout March with National Athletic Training Month, I think it’s appropriate I offer advice from fourteen years as a college coach and now as a recruiting educator to take a “Broken Leg Test” when choosing a college.
 Many high school student-athletes get caught up in the level the college competes in or in the amount of athletic-scholarship being offered during the recruiting process.
 Unfortunately, there are so many more factors that often get overlooked.
 My weekly blogs and recruiting education business number goal is to help families navigate the overwhelming process to help focus on the top priorities in choosing a college athletic program.

-As the author of the upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I have interviewed over 65 college coaches and athletic directors to offer a true insider’s perspective.
+As the author of the upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, I have interviewed over 65 college coaches and athletic directors to offer a true insider’s perspective.
 In my research, almost every single coach discussed the value of coming to visit a campus and fully getting to know the university beyond the athletic program.
 I always refer to this as taking a “Broken Leg Test”.

 Coach, what on earth does that mean?
 Well, in a nutshell, let’s say this scenario plays out: